ThibaultHuyet/PAFFT/README.md

 ## To Do
-1. Improve graphs
-2. Add synchronization
-3. Commit changes that allow for sending to AWS
-4. Graph data of multiple devices running synchronously
-2. Get data
-3. Perform tests
+1. Add a filter that filters data before sending it out.

 ## Bugs
 1. There seems to be an issue with Jackd server just not starting after a while of using Docker or program.
 To fix, you can just use the command jackd -d dummy. jackd -d alsa has bugs for some reason.